Laurenz19/Laurenz19/README.md

 - 👋 Hi, I’m Laurenzio Sambany
 - 👀 Recently graduated with bachelor's degree in software development at "Ecole National d'Informatique", university of Madagascar, I am avalaible for hire to work remotly as web developer.
-I qualifed myself as a junior full stack developer, natural curious, quitly confident and hard worker to improve my knowledges and my skills.
+I qualified myself as a junior full stack developer, natural curious, quitly confident and hard worker to improve my knowledges and my skills.